 Ablaza C, Kabátek J, Perales F

-Causal effects of divorce on divorcing couples and their children
+Causal effects of divorce on families with children

 Kabátek J, Zhang Y

 Consequences of Australian VET reforms on the education and labour market trajectories of Australian youth